toto6038/windows-uwp.zh-tw/windows-apps-src/debug-test-perf/optimize-file-access.md

 >
 > Next file
 > ```
-如果您在 Windows.Storage 物件上執行多項操作 (例如 `Windows.Storage.ApplicationData.Current.LocalFolder`)，請建立一個區域變數以參照該存放裝置來源，如此您就不必在每次存取該存放裝置時，重新建立中繼物件。
+If you're performing multiple operations on Windows.Storage objects such as `Windows.Storage.ApplicationData.Current.LocalFolder`, create a local variable to reference that storage source so that you don't recreate intermediate objects each time you access it.

-## C# 和 Visual Basic 中的資料流效能
+## Stream performance in C# and Visual Basic

-### UWP 與 .NET 資料流之間的緩衝
+### Buffering between UWP and .NET streams

-在許多情況下，您可能想要將 UWP 資料流 (例如 [**Windows.Storage.Streams.IInputStream**](https://msdn.microsoft.com/library/windows/apps/BR241718) 或 [**IOutputStream**](https://msdn.microsoft.com/library/windows/apps/BR241728)) 轉換為 .NET 資料流 ([**System.IO.Stream**](https://msdn.microsoft.com/library/windows/apps/xaml/system.io.stream.aspx))。 例如，當您在撰寫 UWP app 並希望使用 UWP 檔案系統搭配運行資料流的現有 .NET 程式碼時，這個做法很實用。 若要啟用這個功能，適用於 Windows 市集 app 的 .NET API 會提供延伸方法，讓您在 .NET 與 UWP 資料流類型之間進行轉換。 如需詳細資訊，請參閱 [**WindowsRuntimeStreamExtensions**](https://msdn.microsoft.com/library/windows/apps/xaml/system.io.windowsruntimestreamextensions.aspx)。
+There are many scenarios when you might want to convert a UWP stream (such as a [**Windows.Storage.Streams.IInputStream**](https://msdn.microsoft.com/library/windows/apps/BR241718) or [**IOutputStream**](https://msdn.microsoft.com/library/windows/apps/BR241728)) to a .NET stream ([**System.IO.Stream**](https://msdn.microsoft.com/library/windows/apps/xaml/system.io.stream.aspx)).
+For example, this is useful when you are writing a UWP app and want to use existing .NET code that works on streams with the UWP file system.
+In order to enable this, .NET APIs for Windows Store apps provides extension methods that allow you to convert between .NET and UWP stream types.
+For more info, see [**WindowsRuntimeStreamExtensions**](https://msdn.microsoft.com/library/windows/apps/xaml/system.io.windowsruntimestreamextensions.aspx).

-將 UWP 資料流轉換為 .NET 資料流時，您實際上建立了基礎 UWP 資料流的配接器。 在某些情況下，會有與 UWP 資料流叫用方法相關的執行階段成本。 這可能會影響 app 的速度，尤其是在執行許多小型且經常性讀取或寫入作業的情況中更是如此。
+When you convert a UWP stream to a .NET stream, you effectively create an adapter for the underlying UWP stream.
+Under some circumstances, there is a runtime cost associated with invoking methods on UWP streams.
+This may affect the speed of your app, especially in scenarios where you perform many small, frequent read or write operations.

-為了加快 app 的速度，UWP 資料流配接器會包含一個資料緩衝區。 下列程式碼範例示範使用 UWP 資料流配接器搭配預設緩衝區大小的小型連續讀取。
+In order to speed up apps, the UWP stream adapters contain a data buffer.
+The following code sample demonstrates small consecutive reads using a UWP stream adapter with a default buffer size.

 > [!div class="tabbedCodeSnippets"]
 > ```csharp